godotengine/godot-docs/classes/class_websocketclient.rst

 Description
 -----------

-This class implements a WebSocket client compatible with any RFC 6455 complaint WebSocket server.
+This class implements a WebSocket client compatible with any RFC 6455-compliant WebSocket server.

 This client can be optionally used as a network peer for the :ref:`MultiplayerAPI<class_MultiplayerAPI>`.

 After starting the client (:ref:`connect_to_url<class_WebSocketClient_method_connect_to_url>`), you will need to :ref:`NetworkedMultiplayerPeer.poll<class_NetworkedMultiplayerPeer_method_poll>` it at regular intervals (e.g. inside :ref:`Node._process<class_Node_method__process>`).

-You will received appropriate signals when connecting, disconnecting, or when new data is available.
+You will receive appropriate signals when connecting, disconnecting, or when new data is available.

 Property Descriptions
 ---------------------